-A review committee, made up of MDA staff and external reviewers, will evaluate all eligible applications based on the criteria in the Project Evaluation Profile.
-Reviewers may recommend whole or partial funding of a project.
-The commissioner of agriculture reviews the committee recommendations and makes the award decisions.
-Both the review committee and commissioner may consider geographic distribution, services to prioritized populations, applicant's history as a state grantee, and capacity to perform the work.
+A review committee evaluates all eligible applications based on the Application Scoring Sheet.

+The commissioner of agriculture considers the committee's recommendations and makes award decisions.
+Both the review committee and commissioner may consider geographic distribution; species; applicant's history as a state grantee, including progress made on previous grants; compliance with state rules and regulations; and capacity to perform the work.

-The MDA will notify applicants, both successful and unsuccessful, in writing.
+We will notify applicants, both successful and unsuccessful, in writing.
 Applicants may request a summary of reviewer comments.